 Plan Your Visit

-It will take about 2 hours to see five prehistoric pueblos.
-If you have less time, allow at least 30 minutes to visit the largest - Wupatki Pueblo - located behind the Visitor Center.
+If you have less than 2 hours - Drive the one hour scenic loop road, and then allow at least 30 minutes to visit the largest site - Wupatki Pueblo - located behind the visitor center.

-Wupatki Pueblo Trail, located at the Visitor Center, open from 9-5, is a self-guided tour of the largest pueblo in the park.
+Wupatki Pueblo Trail, located at the Visitor Center, open from sunrise to sunset, is a self-guided tour of the largest pueblo in the park.
 Don't miss the blowhole, a fascinating geologic feature.
 The trail is less than .5 mile (.8km) round trip.
-Wupatki Pueblo is closed to public use when the Visitor Center is closed.
-This means visitors are prohibited from walking around the visitor center to access the Pueblo when the Visitor Center is closed and staff are not present.
-Exceptions include ranger-led activities, official functions or by special use permit.

 Lomaki Pueblo Trail is an easy .5 mile (.8km) walk to several pueblos.